This post is in two parts.

-I was asked to do a tribute at the memorial service of my cousin Raymond Middleton who was an amazing trophy of grace, and who will no doubt have been welcomed by the Master with a ‘well done good and faithful servant.’
+I was asked to do a tribute at the memorial service of my cousin Raymond Middleton who was an amazing trophy of grace, and who will no doubt have been welcomed by the Master with a ‘well done faithful servant.’

 Raymond’s death was totally unexpected.
-His attractive and youthful seventy two-year-old wife Janet, had her hubby with her one minute and not the next.
+His attractive and youthful seventy two year old wife Janet, had her hubby with her one minute and not the next.
 Their marriage was a happy and blissful one.
 Ray was a minister and both he and his wife faithful servants of the Lord.
 What comfort could I possibly bring to Ray’s grieve stricken wife and sons, Carl, James, and Ian?

 But how cruel it would be for a mom and dad to lose a little daughter never ever to see her face again!
-Or for a husband to lose a wife or a wife to lose a husband to be told ‘that’s the end!’
+Or for a husband to lose a wife or a wife a husband to be told ‘that’s the end!’
 But because of the Lord’s compassion, there are loving clues in His word that we will be joyfully reunited with our loved ones again.
 This fact helped King David with his grief on the death of his child.

 *The rich man recognised Lazarus in heaven!

 *The disciples recognised Moses and Elijah in the transfiguration even though they had died years before!

 *The disciples recognised Jesus after He had risen from the dead.
 His Resurrection shows how we will know one another after death.